mayukataoka/appium-1.6-XCUITest-demo/README.md

 If your test job is separate from the main job, use Copy Artifact Plugin to get the app or ipa.
 Using the method described in https://wiki.jenkins-ci.org/display/JENKINS/Copy+Artifact+Plugin, upload the app to Sauce Storage.

+## Can I run the 1.6 Appium tests on Amazon Device Farm?

+Not yet.
+As of 12/11/2016, Device Farm supports Appium version 1.4.16 (1.3.6 for iOS 6-7). https://docs.aws.amazon.com/devicefarm/latest/developerguide/test-types-ios-appium-java-junit.html